Share:

 Financing change statement – the approved form in which an existing registration must be amended in order to be registered on the PPSR.

-Grantor – the individual or entity who agrees to grant a security interest over specified collateral to a secured party under a security agreement.
+Grantor: an individual or entity, who owns or has an interest in the personal property to which a security interest is attached and, agrees to grant a security interest over specified collateral to a secured party under a security agreement.

 Identifier – the identifier of an organisation or an individual used to identify a grantor or secured party in a registration on the PPSR (such as ACN, DOB etc).
 The PPS Act and Regulations contain rules about which grantor identifier must be used.